If you’re thinking about buying an Adirondack chair, you probably have a few questions to ask.

 - Acacia furniture is also durable but not quite as much as teak.
 Acacia is treated with oil because it doesn’t have the same resistant properties as teak.
 This helps to protect the timber, but it won’t last forever.
 Acacia furniture typically lasts around 30 years.

-- Wood is generally considered to be more durable than plastic outdoor furniture, especially molded furniture.
+- Wood is generally considered to be more durable than plastic outdoor furniture, specially molded furniture.

 If you live in a climate where there are long wet winters, snow, ice, and high levels of humidity, your furniture will be less weatherproof, even if it’s made from durable teak.